Native American Undergraduate Museum Fellowship

 The first three weeks of the program will be an in-depth seminar that will focus on the function of museums and the roles and responsibilities of several departments.
 Through a mix of readings, discussions, exhibit analysis, and guest speakers, fellows have a better understanding of the day to day workings and the values and practices that inform public history, museum and tribal historic preservation institutions.
 Participants will be placed within the Minnesota Historical Society for the duration of the fellowship where they will have a hands-on internship experience.

 Native American Undergraduate Museum Fellowship participants are selected through a competitive application process.
-Eligibility is limited to undergraduates who are currently enrolled in a program for Spring 2022 or have graduated within the last year.
+Eligibility is limited to undergraduates who are currently enrolled in a program for Spring 2024 or have recently graduated from a post-secondary school (trade, community, 2 or 4 year school) within the last year.
 Students are not required to be enrolled in a federally recognized tribe; however, the considered applicants must be affiliated with an Indigenous community.

-- We are attempting a hybrid program, which will require travel and to St. Paul, Minnesota during a portion of the fellowship.
+- We are utilizing a hybrid program, which will require access to the internet for the online portion of the seminar, as well as travel availability to the Minnesota History Center, located in St. Paul.
 As such, we are requesting flexibility from participants.

 - Participation in the virtual seminar and discussions are mandatory.